 Sandwell Metropolitan Borough Council (SMBC) still has a welfare rights budget of c.£1 million, however, the authority is facing further cuts to spending, and rising costs, and saddled with pay freezes means funding cuts to its advice providers.
 SMBC currently spends c.£317 million each year on day-to-day services, such as bin collections, street cleaning, running libraries and leisure centres.
 Of this, around 60% of the budget funds vital services for adult social care and looking after vulnerable children, etc. SMBC announced in November 2023 they must make further savings of £13 million to ensure a balanced budget for the year 2024/25.
 This is resulting in strategic cuts to funding to some services in full, rather than 'injure' a broad range of services.
 SMBC has not been able to publish up-to-date budgetary data, so for the purposes of this strategy, data from 2022 and briefing notes from 2023 are used.
-SMBC is still facing continuing reductions in some of the non-adult care government grants forcing it to review services, having a direct impact on its residents.
-SMBC is also responding to the Government's rising adult social care costs settlement by increasing Council Tax by an additional 1.99% for 2024 and by introducing a different version of the Better Care Fund.
+SMBC is still facing continuing reductions in some of the nonadult care government grants forcing it to review services, having a direct impact on its residents.
+SMBC is also responding to the rising adult social care costs settlement by increasing Council Tax by an additional 1.99% for 2024/25 and by introducing a different version of the Better Care Fund.
 SMBC has, since 2018, implemented a 3.99% increase in Council Tax in 2019/20 with the intention to implement a further increase of 1% in 2021/22 and 2022/23, flattening and spreading (but not reversing) the 4.99% blanket increase previously planned for 2017/18.

 SMBC continued the £16.7 million cuts implemented in 2022, and the updated tax policy won't raise any more revenue than predicted.
 In addition to the £50 million already cut since 2015, SMBC also made the expected 1,250 job losses between 2021 and early 2023, with more forecast for 2024.
-Overall, SMBC have budgeted another deficit for the year, and will need to make cuts to other services aside from the commitment to adult care secured through the Government settlement.
+Overall, SMBC have budgeted another deficit for the year, and will need to make cuts to other services aside from the commitment to adult care secured through the government settlement.

-SMBC implemented severe cuts as a consequence of the COVID-19 crisis, outlined in a report to Sandwell Council's emergency committee predicting the borough will continue to suffer from the pandemic's financial impact for the foreseeable future.
+SMBC continues to implement severe cuts as a consequence of the COVID-19 crisis, outlined in a report to Sandwell Council's emergency committee predicting the borough will continue to suffer from the pandemic's financial impact for the foreseeable future.
 The report stated the council "will need to review which services it continues to deliver with the reduced financial resources available, with an immediate focus placed on the continued delivery of statutory services."

-The financial cost of COVID-19 means SMBC needs to spend an extra £14 million, while suffering a loss of income for 2021 to 2023.
 The report further states "Reduced income from council tax collections, increased costs of implementing the council tax reduction scheme, business rate arrears, commercial rents, housing rent arrears, etc. and increased demand for council services as a result of the economic downturn will impact the current year and future years' budgets."
 SMBC also warn children services are expected to see a rise in demand as wider job losses in the economy push up the number of children being referred to social workers.

-5.0 Grant Priorities
+5.0 The Grant Priorities, and Participatory Grant Making